 “…Can we get this right, please?
 I’ve tried to do it many, many times, but it keeps coming up.
 It wasn’t a head injury.
 It was a neck injury.
 I got hit by Chuck Bednarik on a crossing pattern.
 And I went back and snapped my head back on the field, which was kind of semi-frozen.
 And it stunned me.
 I wasn’t knocked unconscious or anything, but it did stun me.
 It wasn’t all that serious, really, but I was going to be out the rest of the season because the doctors didn’t know quite what to do.
 This was before they had CAT scans, you know, so I went to have my head X-rayed, and of course my head was all right.
 But I took some time off and then I came back and played three more years and made the Pro Bowl at a new position, wide receiver.”

 Gifford, also explained in a November 2010 New York Times article by Dave Anderson:“When I had tingling in my fingers about seven or eight years ago, I had X-rays of my neck.
 The technician asked me if I had ever been in an automobile accident.
 I told him no, but he said the X-rays showed a fracture of a neck vertebra that had healed by itself.
 After the Bednarik play, they never X-rayed my neck.
 They just X-rayed my head.”
-But in 1962, after 18 months away from football, Gifford’s injuries apparently had time to heal, and by the time he went to training camp that year, he was cleared to play.
+But in 1962, after 18 months away from football, Gifford’s injuries apparently had time to heal — as was thought at the time — and as he returned to training camp that year, he was cleared to play.

 In the 1980s, Gifford met his third wife, Kathie Lee Johnson, a popular TV host, while he was a guest host on ABC-TV’s Good Morning America.
 The two were married in 1986 and would have two children together.
 More about Gifford’s broadcasting and advertising career is found at “Celebrity Gifford: 1950-2010s,” also at this website.